-800. THESIS.-As noted on page 56, each candidate for a degree must submit a thesis on some subject related to his course, devoting such amount of time as may be necessary to secure the desired result.
+800. THESIS.-As noted on pages 57, each candidate for a degree must submit a thesis on some subject related to his course, devoting such amount of time as may be necessary to secure the desired result.
 Required of all candidates for a degree, senior year.
-(12 units)
+(12 to 20 units)

-Degrees and Honors, 1914
+Degrees and Honors, 1915